docker-archive/dcus-hol-2016/docker-datacenter/README.md

 # Docker Datacenter

-- TODO: - Remove all references to AWS and EC2 - This might require different screenshots also

 These tasks for hands-on labs will take you through a typical workflow for Docker Datacenter.
 From install, through deploying various applications, and setting up common role-based access control you will be able to quickly familiarize yourself with the features of Docker Universal Control Plane.